Do you suspect that your partner is afraid of marriage? Are you at a loss for how to deal with it? This article is for you!

-If you are wondering why I am scared to get married, you are not alone.
-There are other people out there that feel the way you do, and there is help.
+If you are wondering “why I am scared to get married,” you are not alone.
+Other people out there feel the way you do, and there is help.
 You may just have a familiar nervous feeling about getting married, but it may be something more.

-Many people are scared about getting married and all the changes that are going to take place.
+Many people are scared about getting married and all the changes that will take place.

-Any time your life will change drastically, it is okay to feel a little uneasy about it.
+Any time your life changes drastically, it is okay to feel uneasy about it.
 When you are anxious about getting married, this will likely go away as the day approaches.

 This may be a marriage fear or gamophobia and is unlikely to disappear without treatment if it doesn’t.
 Sometimes this condition can affect you for many years and dictate how you live your life.

 Of course, you don’t have to let your fear of marriage keep you from being happy and having the relationship you want.
 There are ways to work on this phobia, including talking to your mate or a counselor about it.

 It would help if you also determined what is holding you back.
 Make sure you are honest with yourself and others so you have the best chance of getting over this fear and living the way you want to.